nicoriver9/OracletoPostgreSQL-Migration-Tools/README.md

 - `extract_and_create_sequences`: This function allows you to extract sequences from Oracle and create them in PostgreSQL, assigning them the corresponding current value.

-### 3. Conversion of Oracle table creation query to PostgreSQL
+### 3. Conversion of Oracle table creation and commit query to PostgreSQL

-- `convert_query`: This function converts an Oracle table creation query to its equivalent in PostgreSQL.
+- `extract_and_create_tables`: This function converts an Oracle table creation query to its equivalent in PostgreSQL.
 It adjusts data types and adds the schema and table name in PostgreSQL.

 ## How to Use the Functions